 The New Orleans Business Alliance’s #WhyNOLA Campaign helps to share the story of why New Orleans is such a great place to start a business, especially from the ground up.
 See the hashtag #WhyNOLA on social media platforms to read personal stories about careers and business in New Orleans.

-In the years following Hurricane Katrina, New Orleans saw an influx of young professionals and entrepreneurs who viewed the city as a new frontier.
-A 2010 report by the Brookings Institution showed that New Orleans has pushed far ahead of the rest of the nation in business creation.
-Dozens of web-based businesses have been founded here in the past few years as New Orleans has become a hotbed of business startups.
+In recent years, New Orleans has seen an influx of young professionals and entrepreneurs who viewed the city as a new frontier, creating an increasingly attractive pool of talented professionals.
+Dozens of digital media businesses have been founded here in the past few years as New Orleans has become a hotbed of business startups.

-Organizations such as Net2No, Social Entrepreneurs of New Orleans and Voodoo Ventures are great resources for entrepreneurs looking to set up shop in the city.
+Organizations such as Idea Village, Net2No, Propeller and Voodoo Ventures are great resources for entrepreneurs looking to set up shop in the city.
 Held every March, the New Orleans Entrepreneur Week features guests and seminars of interest to start-ups in the Crescent City.

 New Orleans Business Alliance

 Louisiana Small Business Development Center (Greater New Orleans Region)